ibanner56/NotRubyButChef/Appetizers/SpicyPickledCarrots.md

 - 1 1/2 cups water
 - 6 leaves bay whole
 - 10 peppercorns
-- 2 tsp dried Mexican oregano (See Note 1)
+- 2 tsp dried Mexican oregano
 - 1 tsp kosher salt

 # Directions
-Peel and slice carrots and onion into 1/4 inch thick pieces (See Note 2).
-Cut the stems off jalapeños and slice thin on diagonal (See Note 3).
+Peel and slice carrots and onion into 1/4 inch thick pieces.
+Cut the stems off jalapeños and slice thin on diagonal.
 Set aside.

 In a large stock pot add the garlic, vinegar, water, bay leaves, peppercorns, oregano, salt.
 Bring to a boil and add the carrots, onion and jalapeños.
 Lower heat to medium-low and cook for 15 minutes, uncovered.